ivanxma/mysqlk8s/helm/ee/README.md

 ```

 # Done - you have finished deployment using enterprise package
+---

-for more tips about troubleshooting and notes : check [here](tips.md)
+For more tips about troubleshooting and notes : check [here](tips.md)